argshub/clion/docs/integer.md

 }
 </code>
 <br>
-<p style="color:red;">#Note:: In 32bit, we can represent 0...65635 range value.
+<p style="color:red;">#N.B: In 32bit, we can represent 0...65635 range value.
 But in C, integer is signed by default.
 So we can
 represent -32767...32767 range values.
 Because C uses two complement number system.
 It will be discussed later.</h5></hr></hr>

 <h4>#Integer Operation</h4>